 Mull is a beautiful large island to visit with lots of attractions, have a look at there website for more details - Isle of Mull.
 It is of course the home of Balamory made famous from the kids programme.
 From Mull you can visit Isle of Iona and the abbey there.
 It is a large island so if you are going to visit, make sure you book your car onto the ferry.
 The ferry in the summer is really busy so don't just turn up and hope - book!
 There is usually room for foot passengers all of the time and there are buses at the other end.
 Again I would book in advance at the Calmac Ferry Terminal to get a better price and ensure a place on the bus.
 This is especially true when the Music Festival or Car Rally are on.

 You can see Kerrara as you come down the hill into Oban.
 Kerrera only has residents cars on it, so both ferries are for foot passengers only.
 One ferry is run by Oban Marina which leaves from the North Pier and one run by Calmac which leaves from Gallanach.
 There is a great circular walk that you can do on the south end of the island (get the Gallanach Ferry).
-The tea room near Gylen Castle at the south end of the island and there is a restaurant in the Marina.
+There is a tea room near Gylen Castle at the south end of the island (mention you are staying at Bays and Bens Holidays and you will get a 10% discount) and there is a restaurant in the Marina.
 Both run seasonally so have a look at their websites before you go.

 Kerrera - Kerrera Tea Garden - Oban Marina - Calmac